marwahfaraj/Multi_Agent_Financial_Analysis_System/README.md

 ## 📄 License

-This project is developed for educational purposes as part of the AAI-520 course at the University of San Diego.
+This project is licensed under the MIT License.

 ---